ClickHouse/ClickHouse/docs/en/development/adding_test_queries.md

 I assume you run some Linux machine (you can use docker / virtual machines on other OS) and any modern browser / internet connection, and you have some basic Linux & SQL skills.

-Any highly specialized knowledge are not needed (so you don't need to know C++ or know something about how ClickHouse CI works).
+Any highly specialized knowledge is not needed (so you don't need to know C++ or know something about how ClickHouse CI works).

 #### Preparation